coldfumonkeh/MarvelAPI/README.md

     }

 The CFC has a public method called **generateImage()** which accepts the image data structure / object (containing the path and extension) as a required parameter.
-The second paremeter is the size of the image to return in the form of a URL friendly descriptor.
+The second parameter is the size of the image to return in the form of a URL friendly descriptor.
 For example, a standard aspect ratio medium image (100x100) is **'standard_medium'**.

 Make the call like so: